-The Board and Senior Management have worked well together over the past year with a strong balance of experience, commitment, and enthusiasm spread throughout the organisation.
-We would like to thank our respective teams for their dedication and hard work which has culminated in another satisfactory result for the Society.
+The Board and Senior Management continued to work well together over the past year.
+We would like to thank our respective teams for their loyalty and hard work, all of which have culminated in another very satisfactory result for the Society.
+Whatever changes occur in our environment, with the continued oversight of our Board, adherence to our founding principles and the commitment of our staff, we believe that we have an assured future.

-Jane Huria

-Dermot H MartinChief Executive
+Jane Huria Chair Dermot H MartinChief Executive